RAG Systems Deep Dive Part 1: Core Concepts and Architecture

 5. RAG Architecture Deep Dive

-Now that we understand why RAG is useful and how vector embeddings work, let’s explore how LlamaIndex helps us build these systems.
-LlamaIndex abstracts away much of the complexity, but understanding the key components helps us make better implementation choices.
+Now that we understand why RAG is useful and how vector embeddings work, let’s explore how LangChain helps us build these systems.
+LangChain provides a flexible framework for building RAG applications while abstracting away much of the complexity.

 Document Loading